 Table of Contents

 Rails applications running on the Heroku Cedar stack can have the asset pipeline compiled locally, at deploy-time, or at run time.
-For new users, we recommend reading our tutorial for creating a Rails 3.x app on Cedar before proceeding further.
+For new users, we recommend reading Getting Started with Rails 3.x on Heroku before proceeding further.

 Heroku recommends using the asset pipeline with a CDN to increase end user experience and decrease load on your Heroku app.
 If you have questions about Ruby on Heroku, consider discussing it in the Ruby on Heroku forums.

 If you are using Rails 4 and the asset pipeline it is recommended to familiarize yourself with the document below.
 Much of the behavior between Rails 3 and Rails 4 is similar.
 Once finished please read the Rails 4 Asset Pipeline on Heroku which covers the differences between the two experiences.

 assets:precompile rake task to allow assets to be compiled and cached up front rather than compiled every time the app boots.

 There are two ways you can use the asset pipeline on Heroku.